-I recommend you cut the quails up into smaller bits if you serve them as a tapa for multiple people.
+I recommend you cut the quails up into smaller bits if you serve them as a sharing dinner for multiple people.
 You can use a pair of poultry scissors to make that job easier.

 Quail en escabeche, the perfect dish for when you need a gorgeous starter or main dish!
 And easy to make a day or two in advance...

 - 2 fresh quails

 - 1 large fresh carrot sliced

 - 1 ¼ cups chicken stock (300 ml)